Can Penetration Tests Actually Help Overcome the Cybersecurity Crisis?

 Listen on the go!

-Gartner had estimated that worldwide spending on information security products and services would reach $86.4 billion in 2017, an increase of 7 percent over 2016, with spending expected to grow to $93 billion in 2018.
+Gartner had estimated, Worldwide spending on information security products and services will reach $86.4 billion in 2017, an increase of 7 percent over 2016, with spending expected to grow to $93 billion in 2018.

-The year 2017 has seen types of malware such as Ransomware, and other probing bugs cause massive data breaches, endangering the fundamental idea of Cybersecurity.
+The year 2017 has seen types of malware such as Ransomware and other probing bugs cause massive data breaches, endangering the fundamental idea of Cybersecurity.
 However, it doesn’t end here.
-Experts estimate that 2018 will witness many such instances where enterprises must review and strengthen their Security / Cybersecurity strategies.
+Experts estimate that 2018 will witness a lot more such instances, where enterprises will have to review and strengthen their Security / Cybersecurity strategies.

-While this is being estimated, enterprises will continue to consider tried-and-tested security testing strategies such as vulnerability assessment, penetration (or pen) testing, security scanning, risk assessment, and ethical hacking.
-Amongst these, Pen Testing helps teams assess the vulnerabilities and dig deeper to open them up and expose their impact.
+While this is being estimated, enterprises will continue to consider the tried and tested security testing strategies such as vulnerability assessment, Penetration (or Pen) Testing, Security scanning, Risk Assessment, and Ethical Hacking.
+Amongst these, Pen Testing helps teams to not just assess the vulnerabilities, but also digs deeper to open them up and expose their impact.

-Penetration Testing is a sanctioned triggered attack conducted on a computer system to assess security flaws, which can otherwise result in a data breach or intrusion within the method.
-It attacks the system, the network, or a web application to expose vulnerabilities that a hacker could eventually exploit.
+Penetration Testing is a sanctioned triggered attack that is conducted on a computer system to assess security flaws, which can otherwise result in a data breach or intrusion within the system.
+It conducts an attack on the system, the network, or a web application to expose vulnerabilities that could be eventually exploited by a hacker.

-These tests can be automated by leveraging software applications or can be performed manually as well.
-The core objective is to gather data about the targeted attack, check potential entry points, initiate a break-in, and ultimately report the findings.
-Penetration Testing is sometimes referred to as a White hat attack, as here, the good folks do the attack for exposing and report vulnerabilities.
+These tests can be automated by leveraging software application or can be performed manually as well.
+The core objective is to gather data about the targeted attack, check potential entry points, initiate a break in, and ultimately report the findings.
+Penetration Testing is also sometimes referred to as a White hat attack, as here the attack is done by the good folks for exposing and reporting vulnerabilities.

-Nevertheless, it cannot be mistaken for a vulnerability assessment, scan, or compliance audit.
+Nevertheless, it cannot be mistaken for Vulnerability Assessment or Vulnerability scan, or a compliance audit.
 A Pen Test doesn’t just expose the vulnerabilities.
-It goes beyond and effectively exploits the vulnerabilities to estimate their impact in a real-world scenario, where an organization’s IT assets, data, and physical security system could get attacked.
+It goes beyond and effectively exploits the vulnerabilities to estimate its impact in a real-world scenario, where an organization’s IT assets, data, and physical security system could get attacked.

 Targeted testing

 Targeted tests are witnessed by all in the system.
-The organization’s IT team performs it, and the security testing team collaborates to conduct these tests.
+It is performed by the organization’s IT team and the security testing team who collaborate to conduct these tests.
 Here, the impact is seen by all to take necessary actions.

 External testing

-These tests attack the organization’s servers that are externally facing or devices such as domain name servers (DNS), firewalls, web servers, and so on.
+These tests attack the organizations servers that are external facing, or devices such as Domain name servers (DNS), firewalls, Web servers, and so on.
 The idea is to gauge whether an external attacker can penetrate and how far it can damage the system.

 Internal testing

 These tests emulate an internal attack behind the firewall with authorized access and legal access.
-This helps estimate the damage an internal party can cause in case of an issue.
+This helps to estimate the damage that can be caused by an internal party in case of an issue.

 Blind testing

-These tests help to mimic the stabs and attacks that can be expected from an actual attacker with limited information and data points.
-In these cases, the concerned teams are only given the company’s name before executing such attacks.
+These tests help to mimic the stabs and attacks that can be expected from a real attacker with limited information and data points.
+In these cases, the concerned teams are only given the name of the company before executing such attacks.
 These attacks can take considerable time and even get expensive.
-Similarly, Double-blind tests can be implemented to test an organization’s security monitoring and detect incidents.
+Similarly, Double-blind tests can be implemented for testing an organization’s security monitoring and detect incidents as well.

 All in all, Penetration testing can take various forms and can be initiated in diverse forms to establish the impact of different vulnerabilities.